What is Agile Project Management?

-The team can make use of burndown charts and other such charts and metrics to keep a tab on the productivity of the team.
+The team can make use of burndown charts, cumulative flow diagrams, or cycle time charts to keep a tab on the productivity of the team.
 Once the sprint is complete the team should look to demo the component built during the sprint to the various stakeholders as soon as possible.

 Step 6: Conduct sprint retrospectives to reflect and improve